United States Regiments & Batteries > New York > 169th New York Infantry Regiment

 1865

-January 3-15 2nd Expedition to Fort Fisher, N. C. Attached to 3rd Brigade, 2nd Division, Terry’s Provisional Corps, Dept. of North Carolina.
+Attached to 3rd Brigade, 2nd Division, Terry’s Provisional Corps, Department of North Carolina.

 January 15

-Captain Daniel Ferguson, Lieutenants Samuel Cipperly, Thomas McGregor, Ryan Michael and 12 enlisted men were killed or mortally wounded and Captain Charles Merrill and 37 enlisted men wounded
+Captain Daniel Ferguson, Lieutenants Samuel Cipperly, Thomas McGregor, Ryan Michael and 12 enlisted men were killed or mortally wounded and Captain Charles Merrill and 37 enlisted men were wounded.
+Two officers and 26 enlisted men were killed by the explosion of the magazine in the fort after its capture.

 February 11-13 Cape Fear Entrenchments